guillermo20/becoming-a-software-engineer/README.md

-# Becoming a Software Engineer
+# Becoming a better Software Engineer

   A short guide on how to improve your professional skills within the software engineering industry